jeffsenn/AboveVTT/safari/README.md

+To do a test build for personal use:

+-- open the Xcode project
+-- Choose iOS or Mac at the top and one of your devices -- Go to each target (4 of them) in build settings and choose your Personal Dev Team for "Team" -- Build and Run
+-- You will need to "trust" your personal team on each device as well

 To Setup up TestFlight and App store building:

 - Need a mac with Xcode and command line tools installed and selected